Drainage Strategy for Planning Applications

 Is Thames Water responsible for my drains?

 It depends.
 As a rule, a public sewer becomes public when two pipes from different sites/dwelling areas join into a manhole.
 If the manholes at which the two pipes join and the pipe downstream is a public sewer, Thames Water is responsible for its maintenance.

 Thames Water shares maintenance responsibility of the pipe from the boundary chamber (the last chamber within your property) and the public sewer.

 What are surface water drainage systems?

 Surface water drainage systems are a group of structures that act to manage and dispose of rainwater falling onto a development.
-Rainwater is managed as close as possible to the roofs or surface, permitting water to evaporate, retain or soak into the ground.
-For example, by using green roofs and permeable surfaces that allow infiltration.
-The extra runoff water can be either discharged using ponds or drained to the nearest watercourse.
-This extra run-off should be discharged at the same rate and volume or lower as would naturally have occurred prior to development.
+Rainwater is collected as close as possible to the roofs or surface, permitting water to evaporate, retain or soak into the ground, for example, by using green roofs and permeable surfaces that allow infiltration.
+The extra runoff water can be discharged using ponds or drained to the nearest watercourse.
+This additional runoff should be released at the same rate and volume or lower as would naturally have occurred before development.

-In the past (and still today) underground piped systems were used to rapidly divert and move surface water runoff to local watercourses or the sewer system.
-This process did not allow for water to soak into the ground and enter the natural water cycle.
-The use of this system reduces the capacity of the environment to easily recharge the groundwater aquifers, which results in the disruption of base flow in streams and rivers.
-Moreover underground piped systems moves water faster which can increase the risk of downstream flooding and lead to a deterioration of water quality.
+In the past (and still today), underground piped systems were used to rapidly divert and move surface water runoff to local watercourses or sewer systems.
+This process did not allow water to soak into the ground and enter the natural water cycle.
+This system reduces the environment’s capacity to rapidly recharge groundwater aquifers, disrupting the base flow in streams and rivers.
+Moreover, underground piped systems move water faster, which can increase the risk of downstream flooding and lead to a deterioration of water quality.